openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/NetworkKit/cj-apis-net-http.md

 API example code usage instructions:

-- If the first line of the example code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the first line of the example code has a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
 - If the example requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the example project and configuration template mentioned above, refer to [Cangjie Example Code Description](../../cj-development-intro.md#Cangjie-Example-Code-Description).
+For the above example project and configuration template, refer to [Cangjie Example Code Description](../../cj-development-intro.md#仓颉示例代码说明).

 ## func createHttp()